mozhgantaghavi/mozhgantaghavi.github.io/_pages/research.md

   - mathematics in AI
   - optimization
   - numerical analysis
-  - differential equations
+  - Differential equations and dynamical systems
-  - mathematical biology
+  - Computational modelling for engineering and physical systems
+  - Applications in environmental, geophysical, and biological systems